genia-dev/GeniA/README.md

 ## Getting started

-The easiest way to play with GeniA is [Streamlit](https://streamlit.io/) web app.
+The easiest way to get started with GeniA is [Streamlit](https://streamlit.io/) web app.
 Make sure you have `python3` & `pip3` installed, then run:

 ```
 pip3 install streamlit genia
 ```

 Then you can run the streamlit web app by:

 ```
 genia
 ```

-You can play with GeniA also in terminal local mode.
+You can also play with GeniA in terminal using the local mode.
 Once you done to play with it you can move to the collaborative mode as a Slack App Bot.
 For simplicity, we recommend running it locally using [Docker](#run-via-docker).
 If a local installation is desired, please refer to the [Installation](#installation) section.

-When using Azure OpenAI, you need to configure also those environment variables:
+When using Azure OpenAI, you need to also configure those environment variables:

 ```
 OPENAI_API_DEPLOYMENT=